codezonediitj/adaboost/README.md

 1. For Python we follow the [numpydoc docstring guide](https://numpydoc.readthedocs.io/en/latest/format.html).
 2. For C++ we follow our own coding style mentioned [here](https://github.com/RoboticsClubIITJ/AdaBoost/issues/2#issuecomment-569714848).
+3. For C++ documentation we follow, Doxygen style guide.
+Refer to various modules in the existing `master` branch for the pattern.
-3. Follow the Pull Request policy given [here](https://github.com/RoboticsClubIITJ/AdaBoost/wiki/Pull-Request-Policy).
+4. Follow the Pull Request policy given [here](https://github.com/RoboticsClubIITJ/AdaBoost/wiki/Pull-Request-Policy).
 All changes are made through Pull Requests, no direct commits to the master branch.

 Keep contributing!!